Tais993/Tais993/README.md

 ### 2022

-- [ ] Oracle Java 17 certifications (will have to question whenever I actually want to do this, it's expensive)
 - [x] Contribute to the [TJ-Bot](https://github.com/Together-Java/TJ-Bot)
 - [ ] Finish my [osu-api-wrapper](https://github.com/Tais993/Java-OsuApiV1) rework
 - [ ] Create a new Discord bot using [JDA](https://github.com/DV8FromTheWorld/JDA) <b>this is WIP</b>